giachello/mlgw/README.md

 It allows all kinds of fun integrations.
 For example you can start and control your Spotify or other streaming integrations through your Beo4 or BeoOne remote control.

-For this to work, you must use 'username: admin', and the admin password as credentials.
-It won't work with normal users.
-Alsom, set **use_mllog: true** in the configuration.
+For this to work, you must use **'username: admin'**, and the admin password as credentials form the MLGW, because normal users do not have access to the feature.
+Also, set **'use_mllog: true'** in the configuration.

 The integration works also without this feature, but it's much better with it.